heshenghuan/ContextFeatureExtractor/README.md

 It is easy to use class HybridTemplate, just type `temp = HybridTemplate(template_file, window)`, and then use `temp` as a parameter.

-## 5 Evaluation for BIO/BIEO/BIES tagged sequences
+## 5 Evaluation for BIO/BISOtagged sequences

-Evaluation method for BIO/BIEO/BIES tagged sequences has been offered in this project.
+Evaluation method for *BIO/BISO* tagged sequences has been offered in this project.
 The label must conform to the following format:

 ```
 O
 B-name or I-name

+O
+B-name or I-name
+S-name # Single token entity
 ```

 For example, in NER tasks usually, has multiple kinds entity waited to be recognized.
 They usually are 'PER', 'LOC' and 'ORG'.